Car Paint Protection FAQ’s

 How is Ceramic Pro 9H applied to my vehicle?

 We apply Ceramic Pro by hand after decontaminating and preparing the paintwork.
 Ceramic Pro is applied as a liquid using an applicator one panel at a time.
-Once cured Ceramic Pro bonds to your paintwork providing a highly durable coating.
+Once cured Ceramic Pro bonds to your paintwork providing a highly durable protective treatment.

 If Ceramic Pro is so good, why is it not included on all new cars?
 I’d pay more upfront!